-14. This MoU seeks to facilitate rapid information exchange and co-operation & liaison, to address information sharing in emergency/crisis situations between supervisory authorities for recovery and resolution planning purposes (both bilaterally and through any CMG to which both parties are members and at least one party is the home authority).
-It aims also to offer mutual support in the supervision of branches; in particular, in relation to home state supervision of recovery and resolution plans in respect of the activities of specific firms.

-- 15. To the extent that any 'Co-operation Agreement' (COAG) is established between the parties1 at a future date, this will aim, subject to the agreement of the parties, to set out how to bring about contingency planning and, as necessary, an orderly resolution of a crisis involving a specific institution, minimising the impact of any failure.
-Where appropriate, the detailed 'Co-operation Agreement' will take account of EU regulatory bodies and their interactions with the PRA on recovery & resolution and globally, though the approach that has been developed by the FSB ("Information Sharing for Resolution Purposes"). - 16.
-To the extent practicable and as appropriate in the particular circumstances, each Authority will endeavour to provide the requested information of regulatory changes relating to resolution measures, especially any which will or may have a significant, material impact on the operations or activities of a firm in the country of the requesting authority.
-This will, however, be without prejudice to any arrangements relating to specific prudential issues
+- 16. This MoU seeks to facilitate rapid information exchange and co-operation & liaison, to address information sharing in crisis / emergency situations between supervisory authorities for recovery and resolution planning purposes (both bilaterally and through any CMG to which both parties are members and at least one party is the home authority).
+It aims also to offer mutual support in the supervision of branches; in particular, in relation to home state supervision of recovery and resolution plans in respect of the activities of specific firms. - 17.
+To the extent that any 'Co-operation Agreement' (COAG) is established between the parties1 at a future date, this will aim, subject to the agreement of the parties, to set out how to bring about contingency planning and, as necessary, an orderly resolution of a crisis involving a specific institution, minimising the impact of any failure.
+Where appropriate, the detailed 'Co-operation Agreement' will take account of EU regulatory bodies and their interactions with the PRA on recovery & resolution and globally, though the approach that has been developed by the FSB ("Information sharing for Resolution Purposes"). - 18.
+To the extent practicable and as appropriate in the particular circumstances, each Authority will endeavour to inform the other Authority in advance of regulatory changes relating to resolution measures, especially any which will or may have a significant, material impact on the operations or activities of a firm in the other jurisdiction.
+This will, however, be without prejudice to any arrangements relating to specific prudential issues.